How to Use Fine Ground Coffee in a French Press

 Drip coffee and French press are both easy to make, but quite different to drink.

-Expand your coffee-brewing repertoire to include the Moka pot or French press, two very different brewers that are both able to make great coffee.
+Expand your coffee-brewing repertoire to include the Moka pot or French press, two very different brewers that both make great coffee.

 We recommend two of the best French press coffee grinders—one electric and one manual—and tell you why they’re our picks.